-Figure 5 shows the absolute speedups of PTHOR and the reimplementation on the SB-PRAM.
-The speedups of the reimplementation are much better than the PTHOR speedups.
-For the DASH benchmark, the speedup reaches the critical path bound.
+Figure 9 shows the absolute speedups of PTHOR and the reimplementation on the SB-PRAM.
+The $\Leftarrow$ speedups of the reimplementation are much better than the PTHOR speedups.
+For the DASH bench- Fig.9 mark, the speedup reaches the critical path bound.
 For H-FRISC and Multiplier there is still a gap between the bound from critical path analysis and the actual speedup.
-We try to tighten this gap by two means.
+Experiments that try to tighten this gap are discussed in Subsect.
+6.5.